The program is made up of three modules.

 Click here to meet one of the teachers.

 Storytelling - The objective of language training is to speak.
 Obviously It’s important to have something to talk about and it’s important to have people to speak with.
 Small talk has its place, but it doesn’t allow the student to explore the language well.
 Instead we use techniques taken from ‘personal narrative’.
 This just means you tell your own personal true stories.
-Read more about the structure of preparing to tell your stories.
+More about this program and join.

 Here's the archive.